Exact Moment Representation in Polynomial Optimization: Introduction

-To answer this question, one can first address the finite convergence problem, that is when the value $f^{*}$ can be obtained at a given order of the relaxation(s).
-The second problem is the exactness of the relaxations, which is the main topic of this paper.
-The Sum of Squares (SoS) exactness is when the non-negative polynomial $f-f^{*}$ belongs to the truncated quadratic module $\cQ_{2d}(\vb g)$ for some $d\in \N$.
-The Moment Matrix (MoM) exactness is when an optimal linear functional $\sigma^{*}\in \cL_{2d}(\vb g)$ for $f$ is coming from a positive measure supported on $S$ for some $d\in \N$.
-We are going to investigate in details this MoM exactness property.
+To tackle these challenges, one can first address the finite convergence problem, that is when the value $f^{*}$ can be obtained at a given order of the relaxation(s).
+The second problem is the exactness of the hierarchies: we call the Sum of Squares (SoS) hierarchy exact when the non-negative polynomial $f-f^{*}$ belongs to the truncated quadratic module $\cQ_{2d}(\vb g)$ for some $d\in \N$; and we call the Moment Matrix (MoM) hierarchy exact when, for {all $d\in \N$ big enough} , any optimal linear functional $\lambda^{*}\in \cL_{2d}(\vb g)$ is {represented by} a positive measure supported on $S$.
+We are going to investigate in detail this {exactness property of the MoM hierarchy}.

+Several works have been developed over the last decades to address SoS representation problems. \cite{parrilo_explicit_2002} {observed} that if the complex variety $\cV_{\C}(I)$ defined by an ideal $I = (\vb h)$ generated by real polynomials is finite and $I$ is radical, then $f-f^{*}$ has a representation as a sum of squares modulo $I$. \cite{laurent_semidefinite_2007} showed the finite convergence property if the complex variety $\cV_{\C}(I)$ is finite, and {that} the truncated moment sequence {at some level of the hierarchy} has a representing measure, if moreover the ideal $I$ is radical. \cite{nie_polynomial_2013} showed that if the semialgebraic set $S$ is finite, then the finite convergence property holds for a preordering defining $S$.